 Humans do their best when they’re in a relationship.
 Unfortunately, the only way to be in a relationship, whether with your lover, your children, your employee, a friend means you’re going to have to show up as you really are way more often than you’d like.
 You’re going to have to be messy, imperfect, moody even, and vulnerable.
 Still dreaming about your ex?
 Do you desperately want your divorce to be done with or are you ready to move on to peace and acceptance?
 Are you still thinking about them, dreaming about them or wanting sex with them?
 Here are 3 ways to help you purge them out of your life.
 It’s time to get grounded in some things about being human.

 Acceptance of who you are and how you’re made.

 Too often we think we can be Superman and override our innate wiring!
 No, you can’t fly and no, you can’t remove your past.
 I like to say, “welcome to the human race!”

 You’ve got a mind that remembers the good times and a memory that remembers the bad times.
 Which includes, the good sex, the not so good sex, the fighting, the romantic evenings; the time they gave you that amazing smile, the time they hurt you.
 You and your mind, minus a serious brain injury or a lobotomy, are going to remember who you loved and what you did long after the union has ended.
 It just works that way.

-You are way stronger than you give yourself credit!
+If you’re still dreaming about your ex, remember, you are way stronger than you give yourself credit!

 What makes you think you can’t override your thoughts?
 Oh, and while we’re on it, why do you believe all of them anyway?
 In other words, are those thoughts and fantasies even true?